 I know for sure that joy flows so much easier when I start loving more, and that love would be incomplete if it didn’t include myself.
-This “self truth” got me thinking about all the ways I could bring more joy to life just by honoring myself as I am right now.
-Can you think of any really good reasons to love yourself?
-Here are three of my own…
+This got me thinking about all the ways I could bring more joy to life just by honoring myself as I am right now (you too).

 “To love oneself is the beginning of a lifelong romance.” – Oscar Wilde

 Contrary to what some people might tell you, loving yourself is not selfish.
 It’s truly one of the most selfless acts you can commit.
 Self-love fills you up, and this love can’t help but spill out into the world around you.
 That’s how love works; it is in its very nature limitless, and meant to be shared.

 If you don’t love yourself, it’s quite possible you’re limiting your capacity to love others.

 We’re actually doing others a disservice by denying ourselves love.
 This doesn’t mean that we can’t give love to others if we don’t love ourselves completely; we shouldn’t wait for the day when we love ourselves perfectly to love others.

 Loving each other should never be put on hold.

 This is what I’m saying: Don’t put loving yourself on hold, either… Just don’t put love on hold at all.

 Sharing love, then, becomes the only way to keep it close.
 Giving love becomes the only way to receive it again, and that includes giving love to yourself.
 Withhold love in any realm of your life, and you will certainly feel the absence of love you’ve chosen to focus on.Love is an energetic frequency we can only tune into if we broadcast the same signal.
 Click To Tweet